 Villanova is one of Cagliari’s four historic districts, the newest one.
 It’s a pretty, peaceful neighborhood ideal for a relaxing walk and for taking incredible pictures.
 Some streets of the district are always decorated and filled with plants and flowers, giving Villanova a unique vibe.
-This particular love for greenery comes from the fact that Villanova was originally the farmers’ neighborhood, and the people have somehow kept the tradition alive.

-But the district is also famous for its lively shopping streets and for some historic buildings: whatever you are looking to get from a walk in Villanova, you won’t be disappointed.
+But the district is also famous for its lively shopping streets and for some historic buildings.
+Whatever you are looking to get from a walk in Villanova, you won’t be disappointed.
 Curious to find out more?
 Continue reading – I love this area thoroughly and regularly hang out there!

 A Short History Of Villanova, Cagliari

-Villanova was already inhabited during the Roman age: it was a rural area, where farmers used to live and tend to their fields; but it really grew big starting from the 13th century, with the Pisans.
-During those years, several families from the Campidano plain decided to move to Villanova to have more opportunities to sell their crops.
+Villanova was already inhabited during the Roman age.
+It was a rural area, where farmers lived and tendd to their fields.
+But it really grew big starting from the 13th century, with the Pisans.

 Later, the district also became the artisans’ area: they had their homes there and used to move to Marina or Castello during the day, to take care of their business.